 // A Java program to demonstrate use of Comparable import java.io.*; import java.util.*; // A class 'Movie' that implements Comparable class Movie implements Comparable<Movie> { private double rating; private String name; private int year; // Used to sort movies by year public int compareTo(Movie m) { return this.year - m.year; } // Constructor public Movie(String nm, double rt, int yr) { this.name = nm; this.rating = rt; this.year = yr; } // Getter methods for accessing private data public double getRating() { return rating; } public String getName() { return name; } public int getYear() { return year; } } // Driver class class Main { public static void main(String[] args) { ArrayList<Movie> list = new ArrayList<Movie>(); list.add(new Movie("Force Awakens", 8.3, 2015)); list.add(new Movie("Star Wars", 8.7, 1977)); list.add(new Movie("Empire Strikes Back", 8.8, 1980)); list.add(new Movie("Return of the Jedi", 8.4, 1983)); Collections.sort(list); System.out.println("Movies after sorting : "); for (Movie movie: list) { System.out.println(movie.getName() + " " + movie.getRating() + " " + movie.getYear()); } } }

-When we try to sort custom class objects with the help of comparable, we can use only one attribute for sorting, but if you try to sort with multiple attributes, then you have to use the Comparator.
+When we try to sort custom class objects with comparable help, we can use only one attribute for sorting, but if you try to sort with multiple attributes, you have to use the Comparator.

 Using Comparator

-When we are sorting a custom class object using comparable, we are using the same class, and also we can use one attribute for sorting.
-So, because of those problems Comparator is introduced in which we can make a separate class for each attribute and use the Comparator interface on that.
-Like compareTo() method incomparable in the comparator, we need to override the compare() method.
+When we are sorting a custom class object using comparable, we are using the same class, and we can also use one attribute for sorting.
+So, because of those problems, a Comparator is introduced, in which we can make a separate class for each attribute and use the Comparator interface.
+The compareTo() method is incomparable in the comparator, and we need to override the compare() method.

 The comparator class object is capable of comparing two objects of different classes.
 The syntax of compare methods is